rakuten-ads/Rakuten-Reward-JS/README.md

 Notes:

 1. Make sure that your `accessToken` has access to RWDSDK API in API-C.
+2. If your token type is from `omni`, then you need to pass it.
-2. Passing `userName` is optional, and will be used to display the User's Name in Mission SDK Portal.
+3. Passing `userName` is optional, and will be used to display the User's Name in Mission SDK Portal.

 <br /><br />